rebelsky/sams-assorted-musings-reflections/sigcse-2019-abstracts.md

-offerings of a camp in which students explored computational approaches to data science through a lens of computing for social good (Goldweber 2013), discovering how computing could help them not only better understand societal issues but also convince others of to address problems.
+offerings of a camp in which students explored computational approaches to data science through a lens of computing for social good (Goldweber 2013), discovering how computing could help them not only better understand societal issues but also convince others to address problems.

 > In particular, we discuss the rationale for and the content of the curriculum, including our uses of pair programming, personal projects,